madgik/Docker-Exareme/README.md

 ## Exareme Installation
 1. Open a terminal (Docker Quickstart Terminal on Windows/Mac or standard terminal on Linux).
-2. Download zip and unzip or “git clone” from Exareme docker repository
+2. Download zip and unzip or “git clone” from this repository

   ```bash
   git clone https://github.com/vnikolopoulos/Docker-Exareme.git